janlelis/render_react/README.md

 RenderReact.create_context!
 File.read('path/to/your/server-bundle.js'), mode: :client_and_server
 ```

+You can use it without a server-side bundle by not passing any file source.

 The optional `mode:` keyword argument can have one of the following values

 - `:client_and_server` (default) - component will be rendered server-side and mounted in the client